GopiKishan14/MFST_workshop_on_QC/README.md

     * Program.qs
       - It contains all the algorithms.
     * shor.cpp
-      - A classical implematation of shor algorithm for comparison with quantum version.
+      - A classical implematation of shor's algorithm for comparison with quantum version.
 * QC Lecture Notes